 Eating at a restaurant is typically a fun, social experience!
 The problem is that a restaurant’s motives have little to do with your health.

-If you eat out or take out a lot, simply reducing the number away-from-home meals can dramatically improve your food quality.
+If you eat out or take out a lot, simply reducing the number of away-from-home meals can dramatically improve your food quality.

 For the occasional night out, it’s becoming easier to be selective about your choice in restaurants.